srid/srid/content/Systems/Carnivore diet.md

 ## Why?

-In early 2013 I was prescribed enough antibiotics[^prescription] by a medical doctor so as to [mess up](https://en.wikipedia.org/wiki/Dysbiosis) my gut (and possibly skin) microbiome.
+In early 2013, a medical doctor prescribed me enough antibiotics[^prescription] so as to [mess up](https://en.wikipedia.org/wiki/Dysbiosis) my gut (and possibly skin) microbiome.
 This lead to what was then a mild folliculitis to become severe chronic folliculitis with chronic seborrhoeic dermatitis following suit.

 [^prescription]: Minocycline, 100g a day for 30 days--had to stop due to severe side effects.
 Then another prescription of the same but 50g a day, followed by same side effects.
 After stopping the second round of antibiotics, within about a week the skin reactions -- 30+ pus-filled inflammatory boils in face, neck and eventually scalp -- started.